Sujata Mohapatra: Early life and background

-Sujata Mohapatra was born in Balasore in 1968.
+Sujata Mohapatra was born in Balasore in Hindu Karan family.
 She started learning Odissi at an early age from Guru Sudhakar Sahu.

 Sujata Mohapatra came to Bhubaneshwar, Odisha, in 1987 to further her training under Padma Vibhushan Guru Kelucharan Mohapatra at Odissi Research Center in Bhubaneshwar.
 She married Ratikant Mohapatra, son of Guru Kelucharan Mohapatra.
 Her daughter Preetisha Mohapatra is also an Odissi dancer.

 Career

 Sujata Mohapatra started dancing Odissi classical and folk dance with Sahu's dance troupe in programs across Odisha.
 Under the tutelage of Kelucharan Mohapatra, her dance style evolved, and she was groomed to become one of the foremost Odissi dancers of her generation.
 Sujata Mohapatra performs in India, and other countries, as a soloist and a leading member of the Srjan Dance Troupe, founded by her father-in-law.

 Sujata Mohapatra is actively involved in teaching Odissi.
 She is the Principal of 'Srjan' (Odissi Nrityabasa), a prime Odissi Dance Institution founded by MGuru Kelucharan Mohapatra She holds a master's degree in Oriya Literature from Utkal University, and has done research work at the Odissi Research Centre, Bhubaneshwar.

 In July 2011, she opened an Odissi Institute - Guru Keerti Srjan, in her hometown, Balasore.